JANO-PDA/PDA/README.md

 # MCP - Metro Task Management

-A post-apocalyptic themed task management application with role-playing game elements.
-Complete tasks, gain experience points, and interact with NPCs from the wasteland.
+A personal digital assistant (PDA) application designed to help survivors in the post-apocalyptic metro manage their tasks and daily activities.
+This app combines practical task management with immersive RPG elements.

 ## Features